Commencement Information for Graduates

 - Please do not block the walkway next to the rock wall and Great Lawn.

-Audience members can take photographs from their seats only.
-A photographer will take a photograph of each candidate receiving his/her diploma.
+Each graduate will be photographed by a professional photographer as they receive their degree, and these photos will be made available to the graduate.
 After commencement, you will receive an email message from the photographer with a link to view your proof online.
 You may order additional photographs at that time.

 Diplomas will not be given at commencement.
 Because semester records will not be available by the date of commencement, the conferring of degrees at the ceremony is provisional, pending verification that degree requirements have been met.